Chromium trioxide

-Chromium trioxide (also known as chromium(VI) oxide or chromic anhydride) is an inorganic compound with the formula CrO3.
+Chromium trioxide (also known as chromium(VI) oxide or chromic anhydride) is the inorganic compound with the formula CrO3.
 It is the acidic anhydride of chromic acid, and is sometimes marketed under the same name.

-This compound is a dark-purple solid under anhydrous conditions and bright orange when wet.
-The substance dissolves in water accompanied by hydrolysis.
+This compound is a dark-purple solid.
 Millions of kilograms are produced annually, mainly for electroplating.
 Chromium trioxide is a powerful oxidiser, a mutagen, and a carcinogen.

-Production, structure, and basic reactions
+Production and structure

 Chromium trioxide is generated by treating sodium dichromate with sulfuric acid: